 - Effective oral and written communication, including drafting and revising documents

 The YA Shot Team will provide job-specific references on request for all interns.
 Most references will be written by Dr Alexia Casale, YA Shot’s Director.
 Alexia is an author and consultant with a background in event management as Box Office Manager at a major music festival.
 She’s also a qualified university teacher and has extensive experience of running work-experience programmes.

-When we’re open to new application (see top of page for latest information), if you’d like to see the detailed job description or ask any questions, just drop us an email (email@example.com) from your college/uni email address.
+If you’d like to see the detailed job description or ask any questions, just drop us an email (firstname.lastname@example.org) from your college/uni email address.
 To apply you’ll need to fill in a short electronic form, including a photo (a selfie of reasonable quality is fine).
-You’ll also need to provide the details of one referee at your university or college.
-Make sure you apply as early as possible as most of our slots will be filled by then.
+You’ll also need to provide the details of someone who can provide a reference from your university or college.
+At the moment, the Internship Programme is open to mainland UK applicants only.